-Estonia is also expert at managing and protecting high-tech systems, being home to the NATO Cooperative Cyber Defence Centre of Excellence (NATO CCD COE) and the European Agency for the operational management of large-scale IT systems (EU LISA).
-The latter supports high volume, cross-border flows of data in real-time in the areas of freedom, security and justice.
+Estonia is also an expert at managing and protecting high-tech systems, being home to the NATO Cooperative Cyber Defence Centre of Excellence (NATO CCD COE) and the European Agency for the operational management of large-scale IT systems (EU LISA).
+The latter supports high volume, cross-border flows of data in real-time in the areas of freedom, security, and justice.

 Nor is Estonia’s expertise limited to government solutions.
-Guardtime, the world’s largest Blockchain company, trusts Estonia to provide their cryptographers, developers and security architects.
+Guardtime, the world’s largest Blockchain company, trusts Estonia to provide their cryptographers, developers, and security architects.
 Estonian banking and fintech systems are adopted globally.
 Global telecoms giants Ericsson and Telia research and develop new systems in Estonia.

-As the global IT architecture transforms towards blockchain, platforms and cloud, Estonian expertise in developing, managing and protecting high-tech systems makes it the trusted investment location.
+As the global IT architecture transforms towards blockchain, platforms, and cloud, Estonian expertise in developing, managing, and protecting high-tech systems makes it the trusted investment location.